treygriffith/aks/README.md

 ### Spam Concerns

 There are (legitimate) concerns that exposing all the users on a keyserver with a simple `GET` request, or all the users of a particular domain can lead to users who are published in this way to be targeted by spammers.
 Some Public Key Servers, such as the PGP Global Directory have attempted to combat this behavior by requiring users to solve a CAPTCHA before they are granted access to the API.
-However, since the philosophy of HKP version 2 is that machines, not humans, should be handling encryption, a CAPTCHA is decidely the wrong mechanism.
+However, since the philosophy of HAKP is that machines, not humans, should be handling encryption, a CAPTCHA is decidely the wrong mechanism.

-HKP version 2 makes requests for all the users of a keyserver easier, but fundamentally presents the same opportunity for spammers.
+HAKP makes requests for all the users of a keyserver easier, but fundamentally presents the same opportunity for spammers.
 To combat this, individual implementations can choose to not make the Index methods accessible.
-The only method that is _required_ for HKP Version 2 is [retrieving the public key for a single user](#retrieving-a-users-public-key).
+The only method that is _required_ for HAKP is [retrieving the public key for a single user](#retrieving-a-users-public-key).
 In AKS's implementation, the option `useIndex` can be set to false to disable these methods.
 In addition, implemenations may choose to use rate limits, API keys, or other methods to attempt to stop spammers from accessing the keyserver.

 ### Multiple Users for a Single Key

 Multiple unique email addresses can be associated with a single PGP key.
-HKP version 1 approached the key as the fundamental unit, and listed all of the users for which the key was applicable.
-Since there are very few applications for which it would be useful to know all the users of a particular key, instead of the key for a particular user, HKP version 2 takes a fundamentally different approach.
+HKP approached the key as the fundamental unit, and listed all of the users for which the key was applicable.
+Since there are very few applications for which it would be useful to know all the users of a particular key, instead of the key for a particular user, HAKP takes a fundamentally different approach.

 However, one of the instances in which it would be useful to know all the users for a single key would be communicating with a large group that all shared a single PGP key.
 This scenario is one in which the members of the group corresponded about the shared group key ahead of time, and as a result, a Keyserver is not a necessity.

-If this scenario (or others like it) do turn out to be an important use for HKP version 2 Keyservers, the protocol can be expanded, perhaps through a `/groups` endpoint.
+If this scenario (or others like it) do turn out to be an important use for HAKP Keyservers, the protocol can be expanded, perhaps through a `/groups` endpoint.

 Key Database Drivers
 --------------------